 2. Primary source checking:

 We look mainly for primary source even if requests are received from users based on secondary sources such as a news agency or another established news outlet.
 After selecting the news or a claim for fact-checking, we conduct thorough online research to trace the origin of the news or a claim.
 Once the origin is established, it is cross-checked with the official news statements for trustworthiness.
 Often, we have reproduced the snapshots of government statements on issues to give more authenticity to fact checks.
+For additional and collaborative evidence, we give links to news stories published by authentic newspapers.

 We follow globally acknowledged tools of verification for fact-checking such as Google search, Google Reverse Image Search, InVid Verification tool, video inspection tools, Google Earth and Google Maps.
 Depending on the story, we use multiple tools of fact-checking and explain the process for our readers, so they can replicate the fact-checking and also be aware of such false information in the future.